richardforth/sedscripts/README.md

 	# cd /etc/tripwire
 	# sed -i.bak -r -f fix_tw_centos7.3.sed twpol.txt

-Then follow the standard configuration procedure as outlined in /usr/share/doc/tripwire-*/README.Fedora
+Then follow the standard configuration procedure as outlined in /usr/share/doc/tripwire-\*/README.Fedora

+## countries.sed

+A sed script that will convert any 2 digit country codes into long names, useful when doing whois type lookips on IP addresses.